Discovering...

 Rabat

-Central Rabat station serving all routes.
-Walking distance to the medina and major government buildings.
-Connected to the Rabat-Sale tramway system.
+Central Rabat station.
+Walking distance to the medina and government quarter.
+Connected to the Rabat-Sale tramway system for onward travel.

 Fes

-Main Fes station in the Ville Nouvelle.
-3 km from the ancient medina.
-Petit taxi (from 15 MAD) or bus to Bab Boujloud.
-Modern station with all facilities.
+Located in the Ville Nouvelle, 3 km from the ancient medina.
+Petit taxi to Bab Boujloud costs from 15 MAD.
+Fully modernized with clear signage.

 Tangier

-Terminal station for Al Boraq and conventional trains.
-Located in the city center, walkable to the Grand Socco and the medina entrance.
-Recently modernized with the Al Boraq launch.
+Terminal for Al Boraq and conventional trains.
+City center location, walkable to the Grand Socco and medina entrance.
+Renovated when Al Boraq launched.

 Meknes

 On the Fes-Casablanca main line.
-The station is in the Ville Nouvelle, about 2 km from the historic Bab Mansour.
+About 2 km from the historic Bab Mansour.
 A worthwhile stopover between Fes and Rabat.

 Kenitra